agb32/cosmadoc/docs/source/ssh.md

 If you forget your COSMA password, you can request a reset on [SAFE](https://safe.epcc.ed.ac.uk/dirac).
-In this case, when you log in, you will need to enter the new password twice (once to log in, once to begin the password reset process), followed by a new password of your choice (twice).
+In this case, when you log in, you will need to enter the new password *TWICE* (once to log in, once to begin the password reset process), followed by a new password of your choice (also twice).
+The new password should be at least 10 characters long, containing at least two different character classes.

 To request a password reset on SAFE, select "Login accounts" -> "USER@cosma" and then click the "Request Password Reset" button.
 A new ssh key can also be uploaded on this page.